July 02, 2019

 2. Use the Five Step Guide when sorting through documents to destroy.

 Ask yourself the following questions.
-If you answer YES to any of the questions, then SHRED
+If you answer YES to any of the questions, then SHRED the document.

 3. Identify and advise employees about “risk areas” and encourage employees to routinely declutter their workspaces to avoid any potential security concerns.